LittleImprovementsCustom/LittleImprovementsCustom/CONTRIBUTING.md

         "description": "Changes honey bottle to a jar of honey, and renames the item.",  // the description displayed on the website *

         "iconType": "gif",  // [optional] the file extension of the pack icon. defaults to "png" if not included. *

+        "category": // which category to put the module in on the pack picker. options are "aesthetic", "utility" and "fixes". defaults to "aesthetic.

         "hidden": false,  // [optional] if this is set to true, this pack will not be displayed on the website. used for invisible merged packs